LogoSymbolDb

 🌍 African Currencies

 is called the "Nigerian Naira Symbol".
 It represents the Naira, the official currency of Nigeria.
+The corresponding currency code is NGN.
 Its Unicode is U+20A6, the LaTeX command is \textnaira, and the HTML entity is ₦.

 is called the "Ghanaian Cedi Symbol".
 It represents the Cedi, the official currency of Ghana.
+The corresponding currency code is GHS.
 Its Unicode is U+20B5, the LaTeX command is \textcedi, and the HTML entity is ₵.

 د.ج is called the "Algerian Dinar Symbol".
 It represents the Algerian Dinar, the official currency of Algeria, written in Arabic script.
+The corresponding currency code is DZD.

 د.م is called the "Moroccan Dirham Symbol".
 It represents the Moroccan Dirham, the official currency of Morocco.
+The corresponding currency code is MAD.

 د.ت is called the "Tunisian Dinar Symbol".
 It represents the Tunisian Dinar, the official currency of Tunisia.
+The corresponding currency code is TND.

 🏛️ Historical Currencies